PHOENIX (PH prefix)

 guess that it is a custom pressing made in limited numbers over

 there for sale at concerts over here.
-The EP was numbered PH-1.
+Numbering was in a PH-0

-PH-3, 'The Union Mare And The Confederate Grey' by Idaho, came out in
+series.
+PH-3, 'The Union Mare And The Confederate Grey' by Idaho, was listed in

 Copyright 2007 Robert Lyons.